What exactly does mixture control do?

 Mathematics

-As air flows through the carburetor’s constriction, the drop in pressure can be written as
+As air flows through the carburetor’s constriction, the pressure will drop.
+This can be written as:

 \delta P = \frac{1}{2}\rho_a {v_a}^2 \hspace{2cm}(1)